Honey Grove, Texas: Geography

-Honey Grove is in central North Texas, in eastern Fannin County, 16 mi east of Bonham, the county seat, 39 mi north of Greenville, 42 mi east of Sherman, and 90 mi northeast of the central business district of Dallas.
+Honey Grove is in central North Texas, in eastern Fannin County, 16 mi east of Bonham, the county seat, 21 mi west of Paris, 39 mi north of Greenville, 42 mi east of Sherman, and 90 mi northeast of the central business district of Dallas.
 Honey Grove was developed on flat to gently rolling terrain with scattered trees.
 The city is at an elevation ranging from about 580 to 690 ft above sea level.
 U.S. Highway 82 and State Highway 56 traverse the city from east to west, and State Roads 34, 100, and 824 run north and south.
 Bonham is the closest major economic center.
 Its climate produces an annual average daily maximum temperature of 75.1 °F, and an average annual rainfall is 43.99 in.
 It is also a part of the Texoma region.

 According to the United States Census Bureau, the city has a total area of 7.8 km2, of which 7.7 km2 are land and 0.1 km2, or 1.40%, is covered by water.